Samco Printers is committed to protecting the environment

-- Wherever possible (determined by our clients needs) we use recycled, chlorine free and 100% post consumer waste papers.
+- Wherever possible (determined by our client’s needs) we use recycled, chlorine free and 100% post-consumer waste papers.

 - We engage in ongoing research and development in the use of papers that contain “sustainable” fibres from sources other than trees.

-- We have minimized the use of harmful chemicals associated with the development of film and plates.
+- We have eliminated the use of harmful chemicals associated with the development of film and plates.
 Conventional offset presses has been replaced with direct-to-press waterless presses for offset colour and xerographic devices for digital colour.

 - There are no harmful carbon emissions from any of our equipment to contribute to the “greenhouse effect” and global warming.